Troubleshooting the PI Server integration

 Managing Plugin Persisted Data

-This is not a feature that users would ordinarily need to be concerned with, however it is possible to enable Developer Features in the FogLAMP User Interface that will provide a mechanism to manage this data.
+This is not a feature that users would ordinarily need to be concerned with.
+It is possible to enable Developer Features in the FogLAMP User Interface that will provide a mechanism to manage this data.

 Enable Developer Features